jvbeldeniza/nut-detector/readme.md

 Note:

-On small screens the sidebar may not displayed immediately, kindly press the expand button to access more information.
+On small screens the sidebar may not be displayed immediately, kindly press the expand button to access more information.